Menu

 We aim to ensure that all the children in our care are equipped for life-long learning as responsible citizens in an ever-changing, diverse community.
 As an inclusive school, we believe that every child has the right to be happy, to be safe and to learn.

-Mrs Louise Moon is the Special Educational Needs Co-ordinator at St. Teresa's.
-You can contact her via the school office.
+Miss Lauren Sledge is the Special Educational Needs Co-ordinator at St. Teresa's.
+You can contact her via the school office or the email address below.

 Tel: 01772 742331